WICG/shared-storage/README.md

   async function run(data) {
     const report_sent_for_campaign = "report-sent-" + data["campaign-id"];

-    // A toy model that only computes reach for users who haven't previously had a report sent for this campaign. if (await this.sharedStorage.get(report_sent_for_campaign) != "yes") {
+    // Compute reach only for users who haven't previously had a report sent for this campaign. if (await this.sharedStorage.get(report_sent_for_campaign) != "yes") {
       return;  // Don't send a report.
     }

     // The user agent will send the report to a default endpoint after a delay. privateAggregation.sendHistogramReport({
-      bucket: (await this.sharedStorage.get("id")),
-      key: data["campaign-id"]});
+      bucket: data["campaign-id"]});

     await this.sharedStorage.set(report_sent_for_campaign, "yes");
   }